 If you don’t have all of these right now, don’t worry.
 Once you identify the weak spots in your financial foundation, you can work to shore them up — either before you launch your plan for growth or at its start.
 Your CPA can tell you what each of these financial statements mean for you and how you can make adjustments to best impact your business.

-Materials List: Your Financial Solutions
+Materials List: Your Construction Finance Solutions

 One of the most common mistakes business owners make is to view debt as a thing to fear rather than as a tool for growth.
 The reality is plenty of business owners borrow money not because they need it to survive, but because it is the smartest way to capitalize on an opportunity.